 I’ve been self-employed since 1998.
 I’ve not written a resume or submitted a resume since 1993.
 This is where I got stuck.
-I thought things would just line up for me, being advanced in my career.
+I thought things would just line up for me since I was already advanced in my career.

 Reluctantly, I began applying for jobs online.
 As luck would have it, I was hired for a part-time position selling furniture in my local community.
-The first day I put on my best outfit, made my lunch, bought a new notebook, and set off to become a beginner again.
+On the first day, I put on my best outfit, made my lunch, bought a new notebook, and set off to become a beginner again.

 This is one of the most important parts of reinvention: a willingness to not know, or embrace the beginner’s mindset.
 Especially for those of us really established in our careers, this part can be daunting.
 For me, my entire adult life has been spent as a curvy model.
 It’s been my identity and my livelihood.

-VOLUNTEER… again, choose something that interests you, but you know nothing about.
+3. VOLUNTEER… again, choose something that interests you, but you know nothing about.
 It allows you to expand your circle and do good at the same time.

-TAKE A PART-TIME JOB… this one is harder, especially if you are under duress financially.
+4. TAKE A PART-TIME JOB… this one is harder, especially if you are under duress financially.
 Choose something you enjoy, if possible.

-MENTOR/INTERN… this is so rewarding and it’s incredible how much insight young people have.
+6. MENTOR/INTERN… this is so rewarding and it’s incredible how much insight young people have.
 It’s reciprocal learning at its very best… also watch The Intern!